MyScript/iinkTS/README.md

 ```

 5. In JavaScript and within a `<script>` tag placed before the closing tag `</body>`, create the editor using the Editor `constructor` function, your editor html element and a simple configuration, then initialize it:
+* Initialization in the standard case, i.e. websocket or rest mode
 ```javascript
   const editorElement = document.getElementById('editor');